marmik/DEPSTAR-Placement/README.md

 Installation
 To run this app locally, follow these steps:

-Clone the repository:
+#Clone the repository:

-bash
-Copy code
 git clone https://github.com/your_username/charusat-quiz-app.git

-Navigate to the project directory:
+#Navigate to the project directory:

-bash
-Copy code
 cd charusat-quiz-app

-Install dependencies:
+#Install dependencies:

-bash
-Copy code
 npm install

-Start the development server:
+#Start the development server:

-bash
-Copy code
 npm start
 Open your browser and go to http://localhost:3000 to view the app.

-Usage
+#Usage
 Educators: Log in and navigate to the "Create Quiz" section to create a new quiz or manage existing quizzes.
 Students: Log in and access available quizzes from the dashboard.
 Complete quizzes and view your scores and rankings.
 Technologies Used